Overview

 Note: An eligible farm employee is an individual who meets the definition of a farm laborer under Labor Law § 2, who is employed by a farm employer in New York State.
 A general executive officer of the farm employer is not an eligible farm employee.

 Review all the information provided in your application for an advance payment certificate.
-If it is correct to the best of your knowledge, submit the application.
+If it is correct to the best of your knowledge, and you attest to the application requirements, submit the application.
 After you have submitted your application, you will receive an email confirmation that it was received.

 Note: If no advance payment is claimed or authorized for the January - July period, a farm employer may claim eligible overtime paid for the entire year when filing their tax return at year-end.